lolothemisfit/lolothemisfit/README.md

 Hi there! 👋 I'm Lelona Ntshiba — Full Stack Developer in the Making 🚀

 💻 About Me:
 I'm a junior full-stack developer with a passion for building clean, efficient, and user-friendly web applications.
-I work primarily with Python, Java, C++, Spring Boot, API integration, PHP, Laravel, Livewire, SQL, HTML, CSS, TailwindCSS, and Alpine.js.
+I work primarily with Javascript Python, Java, C++, Spring Boot, API integration, PHP, Laravel, Livewire, SQL, HTML, CSS, TailwindCSS, and Alpine.js.
 I also have experience with WordPress development and have worked with Elementor for creating custom, dynamic sites.
 I am keen on working on challenging yet exciting projects and strive to grow and improve in my work.

 🔧 Tech Stack: